miguelmota/alexa-voice-service.js/README.md

 > Library for interacting with [Alexa Voice Service (AVS)](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service) in the browser.

+---

+## In need of mainainers

+I've been out of the loop with Alexa/AVS so please ping me if you'd like to take over this library.
+Thanks.

+---

+## Things you can do

 Things you can do with this library:

 - Login with Amazon and get access token